-- Decide upon your social media voice – ensure the tone of voice you use is true to your brand and is used consistently.
+- Decide upon your social media voice.
+Ensure the tone of voice you use is true to your brand and is used consistently throughout all digital.

 3. It’s all in the planning

-Plan out your content a month in advance – it’ll save you time further down the line and stop you from panicking about not having enough to talk about.
-Always keep your strategy in mind and brainstorm lots of ideas – at this stage no idea is a bad one.
+Plan out your content a month in advance.
+Planning out content will save you time further down the line and stop you from panicking about not having enough to talk about.
+Always keep your strategy in mind and brainstorm lots of ideas.
 Pick out your best ideas that tie back to your objectives and then create a simple outline monthly content plan.
 Make a note of anything that you’re unsure about and bank it for the future, you never know when it might come in!